grafos-ml/test.fm/docs/src/get_testfm.rst

 .. _get-testfm:

-Get Test.fm
+Installing Test.fm
 ***********

-Test.fm is an open-source project under `Apache2 licence <https://github.com/grafos-ml/test.fm/blob/master/LICENSE>`_.
+Test.fm is an open-source recommender system testing toolkit under `Apache2 licence <https://github.com/grafos-ml/test.fm/blob/master/LICENSE>`_.
 It is currently supported for Python 2.7 or higher but don't offer support on Python 3 series.
 It has dependencies on CBLAS, LAPACK libraries, Java RE and some python modules.

-How to get Test.fm
+How to install Test.fm
 ==================

 Test.fm is currently in heavy development stage.
 To get it just access to the project page at